 Through our strict process that selects only Top 1% Talent in the market, BairesDev’s staffing team worked to quickly select the roles and skill sets required to ensure best practices in code, software quality and enhanced user experience.

-During an initial 2-week Discovery Phase at the Rolls-Royce offices with a Project Manager and Tech Lead, the project’s tech stack, scope, and backlog were defined in conjunction with RR’s Product Owner.
+During an initial 2-week Discovery Phase at the Rolls-Royce offices with an Engineering Manager and Tech Lead, the project’s tech stack, scope, and backlog were defined in conjunction with RR’s Product Owner.
 Development started with Front-End React, QA and UX engineers joining the delivery team right after the discovery phase concluded.

 mSDS included a new set of intriguing features to access real-time sensor data and diagnostics.
 A few worth mentioning included the ability to select and group different data points where users can access sensitive power plant data, create local alerts and receive mobile notifications when specific nominal values fall between a customized range.
 Groups and data points can be customized and classified by administrative users, who can also create global alerts to notify all users at the same time.

 A dealbreaker for the mSDS version 1.0 would be time to market and adding immediate business value.
 With this in mind, the team decided to create a Progressive Web Application (PWA) as an MVP in order to use the same codebase for both web and mobile versions, retaining the benefits of a native-like app while achieving faster time to market.
 Once the MVP was complete, BairesDev led a successful onsite knowledge transfer.